 Bali is beautiful throughout the year.
-Be it rain or no-rain, Bali shall not disappoint its visitors.
-However, since February is still under the influence of Monsoon, one might have to take a little precaution while planning their trip.
+Be it rain or no rain, Bali shall not disappoint its visitors.
+However, since February is still under the influence of the monsoon, one might have to take a little precaution while planning one's trip.
 The places that you may consider which can rarely disappoint you even during the wet seasons are:1.
 Amed

 Amed is located on the eastern part of Balinese island and is pretty laid-back.
 However, its beaches offer some of the best activities you could think of.
-You could choose between snorkelling ,scuba diving, wreck diving, hiking and trekking or end up doing all of them.
-There are many places which conduct free diving classes too.
-Kayaking could be considered too if that is on your bucket list
+You could choose between snorkeling, scuba diving, wreck diving, hiking, and trekking, or do all of them.
+Many places conduct free diving classes, too.
+Kayaking could be considered, too if that is on your bucket list.

 2. Jimbaran